gerivona/gerivona/README.md

-- 👋 Hi, I’m Great Erivona
+- 👋 Hi, I’m Predator Gr8
 - 👀 I’m interested in Cyber Security and Python
 - 🌱 I’m currently learning Javascript and PHP
 - 💞️ I’m looking to collaborate on Python
-- 📫 How to reach me Facebook Great Erivona, Instagram Predator_Gr8
+- 📫 How to reach me Instagram Predator_Gr8

 <!---
 gerivona/gerivona is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.